This Slow Cooker Sausage Hotpot is easy to whip up and is a wonderfully warming, filling meal.

 You may also like

 Have you tried this recipe?
-I love to receiving your feedback, please rate and leave a comment below or tag me on Instagram.
+I love to receive your feedback, please rate and leave a comment below or tag me on Instagram.

 Slow Cooker Sausage Hotpot